 • Yawn, or smile.
 They both have been shown to boost mental health.
 Yawning is said to improve alertness, while a simple smile can lower your heart rate.

 • Take time for chocolate.
-Dark chocolate offers a triple threat of flavonoids, caffeine, and theobromine.
-A powerful combo for boosting mental skills and health.
+Dark chocolate offers a triple threat of flavonoids, caffeine, and theobromine—a powerful combo for boosting mental skills and health.

 Ketamine Treatment for Mental Health

-The first step to finding out if ketamine treatment is right for you is to schedule an evaluation with a professional who can assess your needs.
+Ketamine works by targeting NDMA receptors in the brain, promoting neuroplasticity which allows the brain to rewire itself and form new connections.
+In result, your brain can adapt and form new thinking patterns for responding to emotional stressors.
+If you’re considering ketamine therapy to improve mental health, the first step to finding out if ketamine treatment is right for you is to schedule an evaluation with a professional who can assess your needs.

 Contact JoyDeVie Infusions